sagiahrac/llm-d-kv-cache-manager/examples/kv_events/README.md

 go run -ldflags="-extldflags '-L$(pwd)/lib'" examples/kv_events/offline/main.go
 ```

-The example will start the KV-Cache Manager (indexer) and a dummy publisher that simulates KV-Events.
+The example will start the KV-Cache indexer and a dummy publisher that simulates KV-Events.
 The demo will progress through:
-1. Initializing the KV-Cache Manager and the dummy publisher
+1. Initializing the KV-Cache indexer and the dummy publisher
-2. Querying the KV-Cache Manager for Pod scores (initially empty)
+2. Querying the KV-Cache indexer for Pod scores (initially empty)
 3. Simulating KV-Events by the publisher for a dummy prompt
-4. Querying the KV-Cache Manager for pod scores again (expecting updated scores)
+4. Querying the KV-Cache indexer for pod scores again (expecting updated scores)

 ## Online

-The online example demonstrates how to deploy the KV-Cache Manager with real-time KV-Events processing and HTTP endpoints for scoring prompts and chat completions.
+The online example demonstrates how to deploy the KV-Cache libraries with real-time KV-Events processing and HTTP endpoints for scoring prompts and chat completions.

 ### Prerequisites